Deeman2014/Open_edX_Windows7_Installation/introduction.rst

  #.
 Acquire/Download the additional required software.
  #.
 Install the Oracle Virtual Box virtualization package.
  #.
 Install the Vagrant provisioning and installation package.
  #.
-Install the curl command line file transfer program.
+Install the curl command line-based file transfer program.
  #.
 Use Vagrant to download and install the Open edX environment.
  #.
 Install several additional useful software utilities.
  #.
 Install and configure the mail system software.